jpatrickb/jpatrickb.github.io/README.md

 2) In GitHub → Settings → Pages, ensure Source = GitHub Actions.

 First-time GitHub setup (if repo not created yet)
-- Create a new public repo named jpatrickb.github.io under your GitHub account (username: jpatrick) and push this project to it.
+- Create a new public repo named jpatrickb.github.io under your GitHub account (username: jpatrickb) and push this project to it.

 Project data (easy to extend)
 - Edit src/data/projects.ts to add/remove/update projects.
 Each project supports: